zuzqik/Do-You-Wanna-Go-Out-With-Me-/README.md

 ## A Note on Code Usage

-This project is provided for personal use and inspiration only.
-While I’m happy to share this project, I encourage you to use it as inspiration!
-If you decide to use or build upon this code, please make sure to provide proper credit.
-A simple shoutout or link back to this repository is appreciated to acknowledge the original creator.
+Feel free to use this project as inspiration for your own interactive web pages.If you build upon this code or use it as a starting point for your project, a simple shoutout or link back to this repository is appreciated.

 ---

 Enjoy  💖